kananya12/arduino-projects/README.md

 # arduino-projects
 A collection of hardware projects built using the Elegoo UNO R3 starter kit.
-Built as part of my electrical engineering undergraduate journey at UH.
+Built as part of my electrical engineering undergraduate journey.

 ### 1. LED Blink